-International Blues Challenge - Cancelled for January 2021!
-NAZBA is looking forward to our local CompetItion in October 2021!!
+International Blues Challenge - Scheduled for January 18th -22nd, 2022!
+NAZBA is looking forward to our local Competition on October 3rd 2021!!

 About the Challenge

 The International Blues Challenge represents the worldwide search for those Blues Bands and Solo/Duo Blues Acts ready to perform on the international stage, yet just needing that extra big break.
 Each Affiliate of The Blues Foundation has the right to send a band and a solo/duo act to represent its organization at the IBC.

 The Memphis IBC is judged by blues professionals from across the world who have years of experience in listening to, producing, and creating blues music.
 The Blues Foundation has established a set of criteria by which all acts are evaluated throughout the five days of the IBC.